-This modelization of the central drop is simpler than the one used in Liu et al. (2019) due to the lower quality of the profiles; it has also been used in Mernier et al. (2017).
-Then we collect all the cases where the improvement of the $\chi^2$ formally corresponds to a confidence level of 90%.
-In the end, we do find a central iron drop in eight out of 186 clusters.
-An example of this is shown in Fig. 7.
-The typical size of the iron drop measured in these eight clusters is ~[0.05-0.1] $r{500}$ , which is significantly larger than what has been found in nearby clusters and groups (Panagoulia et al. 2015; Liu et al. 2019).
+This modelization of the central drop is simpler than the one used in Liu et al. (2019) due to the lower quality of the profiles, and it has been used also in Mernier et al. (2017).
+Then, we collect all the cases where the improvement of the $\chi^2$ formally corresponds to a confidence level of 90%.
+In the end, we do find a central iron drop in 8 out of 186 clusters.
+An example is shown in Figure 7.
+The typical size of the iron drop measured in these 8 clusters is ~ $[0.05-0.1]r{500}$ , significantly larger than what has been found in nearby clusters and groups (Panagoulia et al. 2015; Liu et al. 2019).
 However, this is probably due to the relatively low resolution of the profiles we have in this work, which masks the small-scale iron drops, leaving only the large-scale ones.
 For these clusters, the final iron peak component is therefore computed by considering the "hole" in the iron distribution.
-Clearly, the amount of mass removed by the drop is limited to less than 10% of the total iron mass in the peak and it is often compensated by the re-adjustment of the iron peak profile, so that the impact on our final results is negligible.
-Nevertheless, we stress that the presence of a central drop in the iron distribution is an important component to be included when more detailed profiles are available, not only for its effect on the total iron budget, but also for its physical relevance.
+Clearly, the amount of mass removed by the drop is limited to less than 10% of the total iron mass in the peak, and it is often compensated by the re-adjustment of the iron peak profile, so that the impact on our final results is negligible.
+Nevertheless, we stress that the presence of a central drop in the iron distribution is an important component to be included when more detailed profiles will be available, not only for its effect on the total iron budget, but also for its physical relevance.
 The effects of feedback and of dust depletion, which are responsible of the iron drop, are indeed expected to be present at least since $z \sim 1$ .